About Sue Elliott

 An early interest in the printed word

-Since 2002 she has combined freelance writing assignments – speeches, policy papers, editing bid documents, Press articles and ghosting a regular column for a national daily – with her own writing, often in collaboration with Steve Humphries of Testimony Films.
+She then combined freelance writing assignments – speeches, policy papers, editing bid documents, Press articles and ghosting a regular column for a national daily – with her own writing, often in collaboration with Steve Humphries of Testimony Films.

 How she got to here